Abolitionism Abolitionism was a radical movement to end slavery

 the presidency of Martin Van Buren, Jackson's successor.

-Panic of 1857 - The Panic of 1857, caused by a major bank failure, plagued President
+The Panic of 1857, caused by a major bank failure, plagued President

 Buchanan's administration and added an element of economic tension